mhmtsrmn/miscellaneousFunctions/README.md

 # miscellaneousFunctions
-Functions that I use in my everyday coding for convenience.
+Functions for my record or that I use in my everyday coding for convenience.